dustinpfister/blog_posts/_posts/vuejs-method.md

 ## 1 - vue method basic example

 The basic example for the vue methods option is just a single clicker method that is fried when an input element in a template is clicked.
+So this is an example of using the methods option as a way to define the event handers for the one or more elements in a template.

 ```js
 new Vue({